Emmanuelle Guyon, the mirror of your emotions

 "The butterfly effect" earrings with unakite

-Unakite, a member of the altered granite family, is a fascinating stone primarily composed of orthoclase, which gives it its pink hue, epidote, responsible for its green coloration, and colorless quartz.
-Its formation results from metamorphic processes affecting granitic rocks, altering their mineralogical structure under the influence of hydrothermal fluids.
+Unakite, a metamorphic rock derived from altered granite, is a fascinating stone primarily composed of orthoclase, which gives it its pink hue, epidote, responsible for its green coloration, and colorless quartz.
+Its formation results from the metamorphism of granitic rocks, altering their mineralogical structure under the influence of hydrothermal fluids.

 Its base color palette ranges from yellow-green to dark green, accented with pink to reddish spots.
 This striking color combination is due to the irregular distribution of its constituent minerals, giving each specimen a unique pattern.
-Its granular texture and the variable size of its crystals make every piece of unakite distinctive.
+Its granular texture and the varying crystal sizes make every piece of unakite distinctive.

 Unakite has a hardness of 6 to 7 on the Mohs scale, providing relative resistance to scratches and good durability for jewelry and decorative objects.
 However, due to its composite structure, it can be more fragile than other stones of similar hardness, especially when subjected to impacts.